dentarg/auth0-blog/_posts/2017-02-19-how-to-sign-in-with-google-and-then-access-their-APIs.md

 In production code you'd need to check that the access_token is good and that the user Authorised alowed to run then endpoint.
 You'd also probably also move out the security details to applications settings

+## Running the Code

+For client development server I simply installed npm package lite-server configured to port 8000

-If you want to try out this code you'll need to install the 2 npm dependencies; goto to "Functions App Settings"->"Console" and then cd to the folder for your function and ```npm install jsonwebtoken request```.
-You'll also need to set up CORS in the App Settings by adding your client URL - eg ```localhost:8000```
+For the backend you'll need to create a HTTP function, set the method to GET and then install the 2 npm dependencies; goto to "Functions App Settings" -> "Console" and then cd to the folder for your function and ```npm install jsonwebtoken request```.
+You'll also need to set up CORS in the App Settings by adding your client URL - eg ```localhost:8000```.
+Copy the function URL to the SPA code.

-For client development server I simply installed npm package lite-serve configured to port 8000
+## Observations

+While this works just fine I'm concerned about speed.
+It takes a second or two to respond (ignoring the Function warm up time afte a period of inactivity).
+I don't think the speed will be the Function code execution but rather the cumulative over the wire and response.
+I also need to check the geographic regions all align (Europe in my case).

+As this is a serverless backend with no state storage the same code will run for every endpoint.
+Apart form the speed concern we can be more DRY by moving the code to get the access_token into a module shared by all the Functions in the Function App.

+Do let me know if you have any comments or optimisation.